 Ingredients and Substitutions

-- Wood for smoking - A stronger wood such as oak, hickory, or mequite is recommended.
+- Wood for smoking - Strong-smelling wood such as oak, hickory, or mesquite is recommended.

 - Fresh ground beef - For best results use fresh, never frozen, ground beef that hasn't been compacted into plastic storage tubes makes the best burgers.
 I recommend using ground chuck or 80/20 beef specifically because it has a higher fat content which will produce a juicier burger.